insin/DOMBuilder/docs/core.rst

         DIV('Hello')
       }

-   Some people consider `with Statement Considered Harmful`_ the final word on using the ``with`` statement *at all*, but to quote `The Dude`_ - yeah, well, y'know, that's just, like, your opinion, man.
+   You could consider the `with statement misunderstood`_; some consider `with Statement Considered Harmful`_ the final word on using the ``with`` statement *at all*, but to quote `The Dude`_ - yeah, well, y'know, that's just, like, your opinion, man.
 It's actually a pretty nice fit for builder and templating code in which properties are only ever *read* from the scoped object and it accounts for a significant proportion of property lookups.

    Just be aware that the ``with`` statement will be considered a syntax error if you wish to *opt-in* to `ECMAScript 5's strict mode`_ in the future, but